Optimal Design Emulators: A Point Process Approach: Introduction

-In Section 2 we will explore the properties of space-filling (LHS) designs from the perspective of point processes (PPs).
-As alluded to above, the PP models that interest us are those that generate point patterns that fall in the regular class.
-In fact, we will establish theoretical connections between PPs and LHS designs via the intensity functions defined above, and then motivate the appropriate class of PP model for GP entropy designs.
-In Section 3 we introduce a particular regular point process model, the {\em determinantal point processes} (DPPs) \citep{Lavancier:2015:Determinantal}, and show how these replusive point process models are connected to the stationary GP model outlined in Section \ref{sec:gpintro}.
+In Section 2 we will briefly review entropy-optimal designs for GPs and motivate that they belong to the class of regular point patterns.
+In Section 3 we introduce a particular regular point process model, the {\em determinantal point processes} (DPPs) \citep{Lavancier:2015:Determinantal}, and show how these repulsive point process models are connected to the stationary GP model outlined in Section \ref{sec:gpintro}.
 We then introduce the concept of a \textit{design emulator} -- a PP model that assigns a probability measure to the space of possible design point patterns such that the classical optimal design coincides with the mode -- and devise an efficient algorithm that can be used to sample entropy optimal designs for GPs from the emulator.
 Section 4 explores examples of our design emulator applied to the popular stochastic gradient descent algorithm and for sequential GP regression.
 We conclude in Section 5.
 All proofs of results are presented in the Appendix.